dtian09/AgentBasedSimulation/README.md

 # ABM Version 0.8

-ABM version 0.8 runs:
+The ABM initializes new 16 years old agents from January of 2012 and reads in regional smoking prevalence between 2011 and 2019 from an separate data file.
+The ABM runs the following behaviour models and e-cigarette diffusion models:
 - 1) the COM-B regular smoking theory or STPM initiation probabilities for initiating regular smoking;
 - 2) COM-B quit attempt theory or STPM quitting probabilities for making a quit attempt;
 - 3) COM-B quit success theory or STPM quitting probabilities for quitting successfully;
 - 4) STPM relapse probabilities for relapse and
-- 5) e-cigarette diffusion models of the subgroups:
+- 5) e-cigarette diffusion models of the population subgroups:
   - ex-smoker < 1940
   - ex-smoker1941-1960
   - ex-smoker1961-1980